maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 ### Using Susy

-As you can imagine there's quite a lot of math involved, so rather than calculate all the different percentage for your flexible grid, you can use a grid system that does this for you and save time.
-There is a pretty comprehensive list of [grid systems][Appendix 2] in the Appendices, but my preference is to use [Susy][] since it is a plug-in of Compass, which we are already using, and more importantly it is authored by [Eric Meyer][] whom I have a great deal of confidence in.
+As you can imagine there's quite a lot of math involved, so rather than calculate all the different percentage for your flexible grid, you can use a grid system that does this for you.
+There is a pretty comprehensive list of [grid systems][Appendix 2] in the Appendices, but my preference is to use [Susy][] since it is a plug-in of Compass which we are already using, and more importantly it is authored by [Eric Meyer][] whom I have a great deal of confidence in.

-#### Installation
+#### Set Up

-Before we begin I'm going to assume that you have removed or disabled our previous work with user agent sniffing.
-If so proceed.
-Installation is pretty straightforward:
+Set up is pretty straightforward:

-*Step 1:* Add the following to */config/compass.rb*:
+*Step 1:* Add the following to *config/compass.rb*:

     require "susy"